Huntington University of Health Sciences

 Disability Services will send you a Request for Accommodations form to complete, signed and return with proper documentation from a qualified medical or other licensed professional of the accommodation or service needed.

-The ADA/504 Compliance Committee will review the request and documentation and an advisor with Disability Services will contact the student to discuss any reasonable accommodations that might be available.
+The Disability Services Committee will review the request and documentation and an advisor with Disability Services will contact the student to discuss any reasonable accommodations that might be available.

 Student Accommodation Agreement